Restricted Stock Unit (RSUs) Strategy Guide

-Capital gains tax is treated at a lower tax rate than your earned income.
+Capital gains tax is treated at a lower tax rate than where most people land for ordinary income tax brackets.
 There are three rates that apply to Capital Gains Tax, 0%, 15%, and 20%.
 However, there is also additional Medicare surtax of 0.9% to be aware of.
 If you fall into a higher tax bracket than where you would for capital gains tax then, there is an opportunity for tax rate arbitrage.
 Use the proceeds from the sale of your stock to defer income into one of the following: Traditional IRA, Traditional 401(k), or HSA.
-You’ll want to verify you’re eligible to make deductible contributions to either of the previously mentioned accounts and understand that funds added to them have their own unique set of rules (mainly withdrawal penalties if not used for retirement age 59.5 or older or health care in the case of the HSA).
+You will want to verify you’re eligible to make deductible contributions to either of the previously mentioned accounts and understand that funds added to them have their own unique set of rules (mainly withdrawal penalties if not used for retirement age 59.5 or older or health care in the case of the HSA).
 Due to withdrawal rules for retirement accounts, these are significantly more appealing as you are closer to retirement age.
 Since there is the arbitrage effect though, you wouldn’t need to move over all of the proceeds.
 Much of your proceeds are not taxable because you already have a basis for paying taxes when you were first awarded your shares and you receive a bigger punch from the income deferral.

 Buy Put Options